 Mike T. Zuendel is a Des Moines, Iowa native who has found a passion in advocating for a better life and hope for those with Alzheimer’s disease.
 Mike graduated from the University of Iowa and completed post-doctorate training in pediatric dentistry at The Ohio State University.

-With a family history of Alzheimer’s disease — and as a caretaker for his parents, who died from Alzheimer’s — Mike proactively sought out proper diagnosis, patient-centered treatment and positions of advocacy.
+With a family history of Alzheimer’s disease — and as a caretaker for his parents, who died from Alzheimer’s — Mike proactively sought out early detection, patient-centered treatment and positions of advocacy.
 In 2020, at the age of 66, Mike was diagnosed with Mild Cognitive Impairment due to Alzheimer’s disease.

 His story is one of practicality, courage, and the strength to see through a new era of treatment in the fight against Alzheimer’s disease.